FauveNoir/allumette/README.md

 Later, it will support all possible knowen varients of this game.

+This game is dedicated to mathematic and serius games enthousiast.
+Later, it will bring tools to help understunding the Nim games.

 ⚠ if you were searching of dumb-friendly and WIMP interface, go away.
 Open Allumette is made for nerdz by a geek like if it was a programmer editor.
 And we are proud of that.

 # Usage